monkey-dsc/A11Y.Feature.Forms/README.md

 The installation is quite simple, it's just a Sitecore package which comes with all necessary core an master items, as well as all needed files.

-> ==**But, be careful!
-There are several items which could get in conflict with your local environment!**==
+> **But, be careful!
+There are several items which could get in conflict with your local environment!**

-All *"new"** Expanders or fields are separated into a folder called "A11Y".
+All **"new"** Expanders or fields are separated into a folder called **"A11Y"**.
 But in Sitecore Forms there are Action items and Operators where you need to explicitely add fields to work with conditions.

-In the package those items are marked with the option *"ask user"*, so please **review** them, if you have already created custom form fields!
+In the package those items are marked with the option **"ask user"**, so please **review** them, if you have already created custom form fields!

 The following items are affected: